-152 According to article 77.3 TFEU, the special legislative procedure will only be applied to adopt provisions concerning passports, identity cards, residence permits or any other such document.
+&lt;sup>152 According to Article 77.3 TFEU, the special legislative procedure will only be applied to adopt provisions concerning passports, identity cards, residence permits or any other such document.

-153 Articles 288, 289, 294 TFEU.
+153 Articles 288, 289 and 294 TFEU.

-On this basis, any national court or tribunal applying EU law or national law that executes or is within the scope of application of EU law, can request the EUCJ to give a preliminary ruling if it considers it necessary in order to give a judgment.
-If it is a national court or tribunal against whose decisions there is no judicial remedy under national law, then it will have to bring the matter to the EUCJ.
-If the question refers to a case referring to a person in custody, the EUCJ will have act with the minimum of delay.
+against whose decisions there is no judicial remedy under national law. then it will have to bring the matter to the EUCI.
+If the question refers to a case referring to a person in custody, the EUCI will have act with the minimum of delay.
 The judgement of the EUCJ in El Dridi case, giving a preliminary ruling on the interpretation of the RD, will be analysed later in this chapter.

-Moreover, the EUCJ, in application of article 263 TFEU, has also jurisdiction to review the legality of most of the acts of EU institutions and bodies intended to produce legal effects vis-à-vis third parties, including those of the European Council.
+Moreover, the EUCI, in application of Article 263 TFEU, has also jurisdiction to review the legality of most of the acts of EU institutions and bodies intended to produce legal effects vis-a-vis third parties, including those of the European Council.
 Natural or legal persons can institute proceedings against acts addressed to them or that directly concerns them and against a regulatory act, not entailing implementing measures, which is of direct concern to them.
-These possibilities may be relevant for the fight against the criminalisation of irregular immigrants, in the sense that, if one if these acts is related to the issue of criminalisation, it could be brought in front of the EUCJ for violating the EU Charter of Fundamental Rights or general principles of EU law.
+These possibilities may be relevant for the fight against the criminalisation of irregular immigrants. in the sense that, if one if these acts is related to the issue of criminalisation, it could be brought in front of the EUCI for violating the EU Charter of Fundamental Rights or general principles of EU law.

-Article 258 TFEU stipulates that if the Commission considers that a MS has failed to fulfil an obligation under the Treaties, for example, it has failed to fulfil its obligation to notify measures transposing a directive adopted under a legislative procedure, "it shall deliver a reasoned opinion on the matter after giving the State concerned the opportunity to submit its observations".
-In the case that the MS does not comply with this opinion, then the Commission can bring the matter before the EUCJ.
-As it will be studied in later in this Chapter, many MS have not yet transposed the RD, which may cause that the European Commission starts the procedure described in this article against one of these MS.
+Article 258 TFEU stipulates that if the Commission considers that a MS has failed to fulfil an obligation under the Treaties, for example, it has failed to fulfil its obligation to notify measures transposing a Directive adopted under a legislative procedure, "it shall deliver a reasoned opinion on the matter after giving the state concerned the opportunity to submit its observations."
+In the case that the MS does not comply with this opinion, then the Commission can bring the matter before the EUCI.
+As it will be studied later in this chapter, many MS have not vet transposed the RD, which may cause that the European Commission starts the procedure described in this article against one of these MS.